-The final step when reviewing our take-off performance is to look at the take-off speeds.
+The final step when reviewing our take-off performance is to look at the takeoff speeds.
 A handy flipchart of speeds is mounted below the landing gear lever.
 In the real aircraft you would have to flip to the page that corresponds to the nearest aircraft weight, but we have automated that process and the appropriate page will be shown based on the aircraft weight.

-The current aircraft weight is approximately 38,000 kg, which has been rounded up on the flipchart to the nearest thousand.
+The current aircraft weight is approximately 35,700 kg, which is rounded up to the nearest thousand: 36,000 kg.

-We will be using flaps 18 for take-off, giving us a VR of 121 KIAS and V2 of 133 KIAS.
-VFTO (final take-off speed) is 177 KIAS, which is the speed we will climb at in the event of an engine failure.
+We will be using flaps 18 for take-off, giving us a VR of 118 KIAS and V2 of 129 KIAS.
+VFTO (final take-off speed) is 172 KIAS, which is the speed we will climb at in the event of an engine failure.